truonggiaphuong-collab/dynamic-pricing-simulation/README.md

 ## Dataset

-We use **synthetic ride-hailing data** with realistic temporal and spatial patterns:
+We use TLC Trip Record Data with realistic temporal and spatial patterns:

 | Column        | Description                          |
 |---------------|--------------------------------------|